Abdominal Trauma

 The extreme ends of the IVC diameter measurements are more important and the variation with respiration is also equally important.
 For example, a well conditional super athlete may have a normal maximum IVC diameter of more than 3.0 cm.
 This in an average individual may represent volume overload or markedly elevated CVP.
 However, it may be normal in the athletic individual provided the IVC collapses 50% or more in those individuals with deep inspiration.
 See the chart below to get an approximate correlation of the CVP with the corresponding IVC diameter and its percentage collapse with inspiration.

 In the clinical scenario presented in the case, the maximum IVC diameter is less than 1.5 cm.
 So, the patient is hypovolemic and has low CVP.
-Since the IVC collapsed >50% on inspiration, so this patient should benefit from intravenous fluid therapy.
+Since the IVC collapsed >50% on inspiration, this patient should benefit from intravenous fluid therapy.

 Interested in going further in your expertise in Abdominal Trauma?
 Check out our Abdominal Trauma Certificate here.